 Song of Lahore (Dir.: Andy Schocken and Sharmeen Obaid-Chinoy; GRADE: B)

-Like Junun, a documentary about traditional musicians working in popular genres and collaborating with famous westerners, and like The Wrecking Crew, a deeply personal story of an under-appreciated supergroup.
+Like Junun, a documentary about traditional musicians working in popular genres and collaborating with famous westerners, and like The Wrecking Crew, a profoundly personal story of an under-appreciated supergroup.
 Song of Lahore tells the story of Pakistani musicians persecuted by the Taliban, rejuvenated by a new generation, and embraced worldwide for their covers of American jazz standards.
-Stylistically slick and skimpy on details of musical culture and Taliban occupation, but the music is great and the vibe is warm.
+Stylistically slick and skimpy on details of musical culture and Taliban occupation, but the music is excellent, and the vibe is warm.

 MONDAY, NOVEMBER 16

 Trumbo (Dir.: Jay Roach; GRADE: D)